 Have you heard the acronym SWOT?
 A SWOT analysis can be valuable when you sit down to establish goals.

 SWOT stands for Strengths, Weaknesses, Opportunities, Threats.
 Focusing on these four aspects helps you identify business objectives and business trends that will give you the most benefit.
 In turn, you can use that information to craft goals.

 SWOT is broken down in this way:

-For example, if you have a coffee shop, strengths might be a superior product or an advantageous location.
+Let’s look at all these traits in one example.
+If you have a coffee shop, strengths might be a superior product or an advantageous location.
 A weakness might be high rental costs.
-Opportunities might be adding a popular food item to your menu and a threat could be rising prices of coffee beans.
+Opportunities might be adding a popular food item to your menu, and a threat could be rising prices of coffee beans.

 Once you’ve performed a SWOT analysis, you’re ready to start setting goals.

 SMART is another acronym to help you set goals.
 The business goals you set should be:

 Here are tips on how to use each element to craft business goals.

 Instead of simply “cutting costs”, a specific goal could be “reduce facilities expenses by 10% over the next 3 years.”
 Instead of “increasing profits”, put a number on it like “increase sales by 15% this year”.